wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

    * Groups Administrators can create/manage groups and its settings like naming and expiration policies.

    * Security Administrators have permissions to manage security-related features in the Microsoft 365 security center, Azure Active Directory Identity Protection, Azure Information Protection, and Microsoft 365 Security & Compliance Center.

+   BTW, after you follow instructions below on setting up CLI, this Bash command lists all the pre-defined roles:

+   <pre><strong>az role definition list -o table --query [].roleName</strong></pre>

+   The basic categories are owner, contributor, and reader.

+   ### Permissions

+   Permissions to Actions are:
+   * actions
+   * notActions
+   * dataActions
+   * notDataActions
+   <br /><br />

+   The actions are implemented by resource providers.

 <a name="FreeSvcs"></a>